• Skip to primary navigation

 • Make chimichurri shrimp – sauté shrimp in this divine sauce or top grilled shrimp skewers

-• Try it as a pizza base – use it like pesto and use a chimichurri sauce pizza base
+• Try it as a pizza base – use it like you would use basil pesto and make a chimichurri sauce pizza base

 Variations and add-ins